zdravkov/kendo-docs/api/framework/fx/fade.md

 ### startValue

-Sets the zoom value for the element when it is faded in.
+Sets the fade value for the element when it is faded in.
 By default the element fades in to opacity value of 1.

 #### Parameters